OlegBoulanov/IVR-EC2/README.md

 # IVR-EC2

 AWS CDK study:
-- build/execute both on Linux and Windows
+- build/execute CDK project on both Linux and Windows
 - separate public structure and private settings (context)

-There is no private information in this project, it's rather a set of Windows/VoIP recipes
+There is no private information in this project, it's rather a collection of Windows/SIP Providers recipes from public sources

 Prerequisites:
 - AWS CDK installed